djetelina/XLeagueFront/README.md

 ### img folder

-Images ar found there, most of them aren't on git (favicons and their variations)
+Images are found here, most of them aren't on git (favicons and their variations)

-* Best way to contribute images, logos and what not would be through chat
+* Best way to contribute images, logos and whatnot would be through chat

 ### includes folder